gilbertkristiaan/module11-kubernetes/README.md

     The -n option in the `kubectl` get command is used to specify a particular namespace in Kubernetes.
 This is especially helpful when multiple services share the same name across different namespaces.
 If we omit the -n flag, `kubectl` get will default to showing resources from the default namespace.
 Namespaces serve to isolate resources within a cluster, allowing better organization and management.
 For example, using -n kube-system will display resources within the kube-system namespace, which contains core Kubernetes components like DNS and the API server.
 Without specifying -n, the command only shows user-created resources in the default namespace.

-## Tutorail: Rolling Update & Kubernetes Manifest File
+## Tutorial: Rolling Update & Kubernetes Manifest File

 1. What is the difference between Rolling Update and Recreate deployment strategy?